 - Select a piece of furniture to purchase.

 - Before purchasing your furniture item, clarify the yardage requirements for reupholstery.

-- Find an upholsterer that is comfortable assisting you with this project and confirm if you can have items shipped directly to them.
-(This helps in the long run, especially when it comes to the transportation of a large piece of furniture.)
+- Find an upholsterer comfortable assisting you with this project and confirm if you can have items shipped directly to them.
+(This helps in the long run, especially when it comes to transporting a large piece of furniture.)

 - Purchase the appropriate amount of fabric (a little extra doesn’t hurt) and have it sent to your upholsterer.

 - Purchase your furniture and, if you can, have it delivered to the upholstery shop.

 - Discuss options with your upholsterer so you’re both on the same page about what the finished product will look like.

 We know how intimidating this process can be, but we want to make it easy for fellow design lovers to make material selections that go along with their desired look.
 There can be a lot of coordination involved in making this project come together, but it’s always worth it in the end!